T

 Insider tips

-• Book popular tours and accommodations in advance, especially during summer.
+• Book accommodations and popular tours in advance, especially during peak season (June-August).

-• Be prepared for variable weather; layering is key.
+• Be prepared for variable weather; pack layers as conditions can change rapidly.

 Packing highlights